-- A. Potential Alternate Trip Leaders.
-The Trip Leader/permittee or an approved Potential Alternate Trip Leader (PATL) must accompany the entire river trip without this any trip won through the lottery will be cancelled. - 1.
-Normal PATL Requirements.
-Noncommercial trips are not transferable except to the PATLs listed on the lottery application that resulted in the trip.
-To be qualified as a PATL, that person must meet three specific requirements.
-Those who fail to meet any of these requirements will be deemed ineligible as PATLs for the trip: - a.
-The trip leader must list the PATL on the lottery application before the lottery closes. - b.
-Before the lottery closes, the listed PATL must ensure their last recreational river trip date is accurate in their profile. - c.
-The PATL must login and confirm their co-applicant status for the application before the lottery closes. - 2.
-Family Members as PATLs.
-The only exception to the Normal PATL Requirements is for direct family members of the original trip leader who have not been on the river in the same calendar year and are at least 18 years old at launch.
-"Direct family members" is defined here as legal spouses, children, parents, and siblings as well as legal spouses of these children, parents, and siblings.
-Permittees may request these direct family members be added as PATLs by the River Permits Office after a trip has been won and at least one week prior to trip launching provided: - a.
-The family member was not listed as a trip leader or confirmed PATL on any other application within the same lottery. - b.
-The family member's lottery points would have been equal to or greater than the main applicant and all confirmed PATLs listed on the lottery application. - B. Individuals can have only one profile in the lottery system and can be listed no more than once within each lottery.
-Having more than one profile in the lottery system and/or being listed as the main applicant or PATL on more than one lottery application within any individual lottery will result in any trip won through that lottery being forfeited.
-This rule may be waived by the National Park Service in cases where the individual has multiple profiles but has both 1) used only one of those profiles in the lottery and 2) used the profile with the least number of chances. - C. Minimum Age.
+- A. Potential Alternate Trip Leaders The Trip Leader/permittee or an approved Potential Alternate Trip Leader (PATL) must accompany the entire river trip without this any trip won through the lottery will be cancelled.
+To be qualified as a PATL, that person must be listed on the lottery application and confirm their co-applicant status online before the lottery drawing occurs and before the launch date is awarded.
+Noncommercial trips are not transferable except to the PATLs listed on the lottery application that resulted in the trip. - B. Individuals Can Have Only One Profile in the Lottery System and can be listed no more than once within each lottery.
+Having more than one profile in the Lottery System and/or being listed as the main applicant or PATL on more than one lottery application within any individual lottery will result in any trip won through that lottery being forfeited.
+This rule may be waived by the NPS in cases where the individual has multiple profiles but has both 1) used only one of those profiles in the lottery and 2) used the profile with the least number of chances. - C. Minimum Age.
 Lottery applicants and all Potential Alternate Trip Leaders must be 18 years or older by any requested launch date.
-There are no age restrictions for river trip participants. - D. Last Recreational River Trip Date.
-A lottery applicant's profile must accurately list their last recreational river trip (noncommercial or commercial) through any portion of the Lees Ferry to Diamond Creek section of the Colorado River.
-The last river trip date determines the number of points an application receives in the weighted lottery.
-Launch dates won with inaccurately higher points will be revoked and fees paid to the National Park Service for that launch date will be forfeited.
+There are no age restrictions for river trip participants.